Oftentimes when you’re teaching a lesson in your class, sometimes you’ll forget the plan.

 Or, you can show pictures them for a split second and then quickly hide them.
 The students will literally have a field day (especially young learners) with trying to describe for you in English what they just saw.
 Works every time!

 So these are all very quick easy-to-use, highly accessible standby activities to help you save face and time – there’s really no end to how much you can expand these different ideas and activities to suit the needs of your class.

 One activity very often can spiral into other activities, and I encourage you to think along these lines.
-Maybe go from visual to auditory activities or go from writing to reading.
+Maybe go from visual to auditory activities or go from writing exercises to reading.
 You can always jump from one medium to another and this is the best way of keeping busy with your standby activities, even if deep down inside you really have no idea where to go next and you’re just thinking to yourself “I need a drink, a nap, and junk food.”

 Why feel the chills going down your spine when you can just give the kids one of these activities I have just mentioned and live on easy street?
 Trust me, it’s a lot easier.